Reverse Engineering Toolset And Fuzzing Protobuf-based Apps

 $ yaourt -S pbtk-git

-On most distributions, you'll want to run the cx_freeze executable (bundling Python 3.6 along with all modules):
+On most other distributions, you'll want to run it directly:

 $ git clone https://github.com/marin-m/pbtk